hengvt/AFTUNE/README.md

 # AFTUNE

-This is the official repository for `AFTUNE: Auditable Fine-Tuning and Inference in Cloud AI Infrastructures`
+This is the official repository for `Trusting What You Cannot See: Auditable Fine-Tuning and Inference for Proprietary AI`

 ## Installation